-In short, we will offer an open free access, a fast publication process and a friendly academic attitude.
+In short, we will offer an open free access, a fast publication process (time from submission to publication on-line does not exceed 2 months for a majority of accepted articles) and a friendly academic attitude.
 We invite all involved in the field of epilepsy (research or clinical practice) to visit our website regularly.

 Jerzy Majkowski M.D., Ph.D.